-Vulkathunha Gammon RangesMay 156 minute read
+Vulkathunha – Gammon Ranges6 minute read

 We, however, never being ones to go the direct way, opted for the back route, a scenic dirt road with the jagged skyline of the North Flinders Ranges to our left and the vast space on our right shimmering to the salt expanse of Lake Frome.

 We camped overnight at Italowie.
-It was April, beginning of the busy season but there was nobody else around.
+It was April, the beginning of the busy season but there was nobody else around.
 Has something happened to them all?
-It was perhaps not such an irrational thought as last time we saw any news North Korea had done something and Donald Trump was doing something else.
+It was perhaps not such an irrational thought as the last time we saw any news North Korea had done something and Donald Trump was doing something else.

 In the morning we drove to the northern edge of the Gammon Ranges to Arkaroola, a private sanctuary next to the National Park and nearly as big.
 Arkaroola is a caravan park, shop, and resort with the feel of a working station where everyone has gone somewhere else for the day.
 Perhaps it is to the bunker?
 This is spectacular country, but dry, desolate, and it is not hard to imagine post-apocalyptic scenes.
 Where is everyone?

 Arkaroola was established in 1967 by Reg Sprigg, three years before the National Park was declared, and he was clearly a man ahead of his time because he began running eco-tours long before anyone knew what they were.

 Arkaroola continues to win awards for the tours, a highlight being the Ridgetop Drive to the top of Sillers Lookout that you can only take as a passenger in their 4WD.

 If you prefer self-guiding, for a $45 fee you get the key to a gate and can follow a decidedly 4WD track in a big arc around to the east, right through the heart of the rugged terrain.
 They do stargazing tours too but thanks to the advice of the ranger at Flinders we’d already found the stars by looking up at night.